dmccreary/microsims/docs/glossary.md

 #### Interaction Design

 Designing interactive digital products with logical and thought-out behaviors.

+### URLlib

+The Python library we use to generate social cards.

+We use urllib3=1.26.6

 #### WebGL
 We Graphics Language (WebGL) is the name of the standard list of commands for drawing within web browsers.